Bouldering: Outdoor bouldering

 The largest outdoor bouldering gym in North America, The Cliffs at DUMBO, is located in Brooklyn Bridge Park.

 The characteristics of boulder problems depend largely on the type of rock being climbed.
 For example, granite often features long cracks and slabs while sandstone rocks are known for their steep overhangs and frequent horizontal breaks.
 Limestone and volcanic rock are also used for bouldering.

-There are many prominent bouldering areas throughout the United States, including Hueco Tanks in Texas, Mount Blue Sky in Colorado, The Appalachian Mountains in The Eastern United States, and The Buttermilks in Bishop, California.
-Squamish, British Columbia is one of the most popular bouldering areas in Canada.
+There are many prominent bouldering areas throughout the United States, including Hueco Tanks in Texas, Mount Blue Sky in Colorado, The Appalachian Mountains in the Eastern United States, and The Buttermilks in Bishop, California.
+Squamish, British Columbia, is one of the most popular bouldering areas in Canada.
 Europe is also home to a number of bouldering sites, such as Fontainebleau in France, Meschia in Italy, Albarracín in Spain, and various mountains throughout Switzerland.
+Rocklands, South Africa is an additional notable site, one of the most popular in the world.